maramOuelhazii/Line_Follower_RoboCup2023/README.md

 # Line_Follower_RoboCup_2023

-This repository contains the complete code for our Line Follower Robot – RoboCup 2023 entry.
 The robot is designed to autonomously follow a black line on a white surface, detect green markers, and execute actions based on competition rules.

 The system is divided into two main parts: